elenafuengar/CAS-ILHB_Transverse-Beam-Dynamics/README.md

 conda install -c conda-forge compilers # to run on CPU
 ```

 If you are using Windows, we recommend installing [WSL Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and then proceed with the Miniforge install.
-Alternatively, the notebooks can be opened on CERN's [SWAN](https://swan.web.cern.ch/swan/) or Google collab (not-tested).
+Alternatively, the notebooks can be opened on CERN's [SWAN](https://swan.web.cern.ch/swan/) or Google collab notebooks.

 ### Xsuite